hasboeuf/louisbread/README.md

 # louisbread

+## Foreword

+Bread is science, not shit.
+Making bread is not something you can improvise, precision is required.

+Also, making bread takes time.
+I've tried many recipes found on internet promising one baguette in 1 hour: it's just one hour wasted for an unsatisfiying result.

+A perfect bread should be crispy outside and airy inside.
+It must be perfectly salted (so you don't perceive it) and must not taste baker's yeast.

+The thing is, my brother spent a lot of time trying to find how to cook the same baguette you buy at the bakery.
+Actually he had never shared his recipe up to this day.
+But during the covid19 lockdown, he got pity of me and his son Louis sent me the recipe as a video tutorial, this was cute and now I'm sharing it to you.

 ![resultat_1][resultat_1]

-## Forword

-Bread is science.
-Not shit, making bread is not something you can improvise, precision is required.

-Also bread is time.
-I've tried many recipes found on internet promising one baguette in 1 hour: it's just one hour wasted for an unsatisfiying result.

-A perfect bread should be crispy outside and airy inside, it must be perfectly salted (so you don't perceive it) and must not taste baker's yeast.

-Thing is my brother spent much time trying to find how to cook the same baguette you buy at the bakery.
-Actually he did not share his recipe until now, but during covid19 confinement, he got pity of me and his son Louis sent me the recipe as video tutorial, this was cute and now I'm sharing it to you.

 ## What you need

-* One kitchen scale (0.1g precision required)
+* A kitchen scale (0.1g precision required)
 * Oven, capable to heat up to 240 deg celsius
 * One perforated oven plate
-* Clean hands and dusted with flour
+* Clean hands dusted with flour

 | Ingredients |
 | --- |